 The Choir of Men and Boys is heard at the 11 am Sunday Eucharist and at the 5:15 pm Thursday Evensong.
-The weekly choir rehearsal on Sunday mornings at 10:15 am is held in the Quire and is open to all visitors.
+The weekly choir rehearsal on Sunday mornings at 10:15 am was held in the Quire and was open to all visitors.

 The Choir of Men and Boys also perform in a series of much loved Christmas concerts that are a San Francisco Christmas tradition.
 Their latest CD of favorite carols and holiday masterpieces, all recorded live during the 2016 Christmas Concert Series, is available for purchase now!

 The Cathedral Organs